keptn/lifecycle-toolkit/README.md

 As you might have noticed, Task Definitions have also the possibility to have parameters.
 The Lifecycle Controller passes the values defined inside the `map` field a JSON object.
+At the moment, multi-level maps are not supported.
-The JSON object can be read through the env var `DATA`.
+The JSON object can be read through the env var `DATA` using `Deno.env.get("DATA");`.
 K8s secrets can also be passed to the function using the `secureParameters` field.
 Here, the `secret` value is the K8s secret name that will be mounted into the runtime and made available to the function via the env var `SECURE_DATA`.